KrasenBoychev/Sport-Events-Angular/README.md

   ![Alt text](./images-ReadMe/edit-validation.png)

-   - #### When Delete button clicked a pop up message shows:
+   - #### When Delete button is clicked a pop up message shows:

   ![Alt text](./images-ReadMe/edit-delete.png)

-    - #### The Single Event Page shows Join or Cancel buttons if the user is not the owner of the event and the "People joined" field changes dinamically:
+   - #### The Single Event Page shows Join or Cancel button if the user is not the owner of the event.
+The "People joined" field changes dinamically:

   ![Alt text](./images-ReadMe/event-details-join.png)